jbuchbinder/incubator/README.md

 ## Compilation

-To compile/install, run `pio run` with an ESP32 board plugged in.
+To compile/install, run `pio run -t upload` with an ESP32 board plugged in.
 All configuration is set in `src/config.h`.

 ## Build Notes